ftrader/bitcoinfork-collaborative-spec/design.md

 To be completed: fork triggering (changing between old/new consensus rules)

+####5.1.1 Extracted common definitions (MVHF-BU-DES-TRIG-1)

+Certain parameters and functions that are needed in various other files will be extracted into two files:

+- mvf-bu.h
+- mvf-bu.cpp

+This is following Bitcoin Unlimited's coding guide to make incorporating changes from other clients easier.

 ###5.2 Network Separation (NSEP)

 To be completed: network separation actions